Skip to content

 4. Submit to report the post.

-The battle of fake news on social media continues and there is some work to be done, on both the part of online platforms and users, to play their part in preventing the spread of misinformation.
+The battle of social media fake news is ongoing and there is definitely work to be done.
 The problem that social media fake news presents may not be solved overnight nor completely avoided but with the power that social media has, it's wise to exercise caution and to take what we see on our feeds with a pinch of salt before hitting the retweet button.

 If you want to learn more about how Meltwater's Social Listening can help fight fake news on social media, fill in the form below and we'll get in touch with you.